-Home occupations are permitted by right in the Residential/Agricultural, Business, and Unrestricted Districts in accordance with the following provisions:
+Home occupations are permitted by right and by Special Permit in the Residential/Agricultural, Business, and Unrestricted Districts in accordance with the following provisions:

-- A. Use of room or rooms in a dwelling for customary home occupations conducted by resident occupants, such as dressmaking, candy making, or for the practice, by a resident, of a recognized profession. - B. Use of premises or building thereon in connection with his trade by a resident carpenter, electrician, painter, plumber or other artisan, provided that no manufacturing or business requiring substantially continuous employment be carried on. - C. Display of a sign pertaining to a permitted use with a total area of not more than six (6) square feet. - D. Use of the premises by a resident fisherman, possessing a commercial shellfish license, for the shucking or removal of meats from shellfish, caught by said resident. - E. Non-Medical and Medical Marijuana Establishments are not permitted as home occupations.
+- A. Use of room or rooms in a dwelling for customary home occupations conducted by resident occupants, such as for the practice, by a resident, of a recognized profession. - B. Use of premises or building thereon in connection with his trade by a resident carpenter, electrician, painter, plumber or other artisan, provided that no manufacturing or business requiring substantially continuous employment be carried on. - C. Display of a sign pertaining to a permitted use with a total area of not more than six (6) square feet. - D. Use of the premises by a resident fisherman, possessing a commercial shellfish license, for the shucking or removal of meats from shellfish, caught by said resident. - E. Non-Medical and Medical Marijuana Establishments are not permitted as home occupations. - F. Home occupations shall be registered as a business with the Town Clerk.